Detroit city guide

 Click placemark in index to find on map | View Detroit city guide in a larger map

 Out in the suburbs, the Palace’s future is up in the air after the Pistons abandoned their home of nearly 30 seasons.
-Before that, the Pistons played in the cavernous Silverdome in Pontiac, which was pretty much abandoned after the Lions left in 2001.
+Before that, the Pistons played in the cavernous Silverdome in Pontiac, which itself was pretty much abandoned after the Lions left in 2001.

 To find another site of Detroit’s sports past, visit the corner of Michigan and Trumbull avenues in Corktown, west of downtown, where the old Tiger Stadium stood.
 The structure is now gone but the playing field remains, maintained by a group of volunteers.